reproducible-reporting/templates/DOCUMENTATION.md

   give [`direnv`](https://github.com/direnv/direnv) a try.
-  Once `direnv` is installed and configured in your shell profile, you only need to allow it once with `direnv allow .`, and the `activate` script is automatically loaded when you change to the source directory.
+  Once `direnv` is installed and configured in your shell profile, you only need to allow it once with `direnv allow .`, and the `.envrc` script is automatically sourced when you change to the directory of the Git repository.

 - Install `pre-commit` and `git-lfs` into the new repository: